Key Takeaways

 It's not about throwing out Excel overnight.
 It's about automating the repetitive stuff that wastes your time.

 35% of Australian SMBs now use AI for data processing tasks.
-Another 37% automate admin work that used to live in spreadsheets.
-Think customer service logs, inventory updates, bookkeeping entries.
+Another 37% automate admin work that used to live in spreadsheets: customer service logs, inventory updates, bookkeeping entries.

 Real examples: AI tools extract meeting notes and turn them into task lists.
 They pull data from multiple sources and organise it automatically.
 They flag errors in real time instead of three months later when your accountant finds them.

 Marketing and consulting businesses lead adoption at 91%.
 Health and retail sit around 51%.
-But every sector is moving this direction.
+Every sector is moving this direction.

 The businesses seeing results share one thing: they started with one painful spreadsheet process and automated it.
 Then moved to the next.